-ARTICLE 38 -- DISABILITY LEAVE
+ARTICLE 39 -- DISABILITY LEAVE

 The Department will designate a member of management to make an initial determination as to whether an injury qualifies for disability leave.
 Specifically, where an employee claims injury on the job (all hours working, including breaks, will be considered) and is unable to work, management will make an initial determination through investigation as soon as possible but not later than ten (10) working days after the claim was made.
 In cases where injury on the job is clearly indicated, the employee will be placed on disability leave immediately.
-Where the illness or injury subsequently is determined to be non-service connected or of such a nature as not to require the employee to remain off of work, the employee will be returned to work but not backcharged sick or annual leave for the period of time the employee was on disability leave.
+Where the illness or injury subsequently is determined to be non-service connected or of such a nature as not to require the employee to remain off of work, the employee will be returned to work but will be back charged sick or annual leave for the period of time the employee was on disability leave.
 In cases where injury on the job is not clearly indicated, the process outlined in Administrative Procedure 284 (Administration of Employee Leave) will be followed.

-ARTICLE 39 -- PERSONAL LEAVE
+ARTICLE 40-- PERSONAL LEAVE

-Two (2) paid personal leave days per leave year shall be granted to each employee eligible for annual leave.
+Twenty-eight (28) hours of paid personal leave per leave year -- including the four (4) hours granted in lieu of the former General Election Day holiday --shall be granted to each employee eligible for annual leave.
 The personal leave day shall be requested and approved in advance of use.
 There shall be no accumulation of personal leave days and unused personal leave shall be forfeited at the end of the leave year or upon termination of employment.

-ARTICLE 40 -- ADDITIONAL LEAVE PROVISION
+ARTICLE 41 -- ADDITIONAL LEAVE PROVISION